mullerhai/mysql-modeldb/README.md

 ####      anyone want to use it ,can git clone
 ####   https://github.com/mullerhai/mysql-modeldb/tree/master
-if you like ,please mark  a star thx
+if you like ,maybe mark  a star is better thx

 2018-10-24
 muller